-A slab pie, in my opinion, is the best way to serve dessert to a crowd.
+An apple slab pie, in my opinion, is the best way to serve dessert to a crowd.
 Instead of baking your pie in a round tin, as is traditional, it's baked in one big sheet pan.

-With slab pie, you usually only add a thin layer of filling, so there's also a much higher crust-to-filling ratio.
+With an apple slab pie, you usually only add a thin layer of filling, so there's also a much higher crust-to-filling ratio.
 This means more flaky, golden pie crust in every bite, and in my experience, we’re really all in it for the crust!

 I am a firm believer in using more than one apple variety in my apple pies.
 I like to use 2 or 3 types (Granny Smith, Braeburn, and Honeycrisp are a favorite mix) so that my pies have some chunks of tender apple that hold their shape, while others become as soft as applesauce.
 I also think a mix of apples makes for a more complex and interesting flavor.